Polistes bellicosus: Cooperation and helping

 Most workers in Polistes remain in their natal nests and function as helpers.
 In all but a few species of Polistes, females that emerge mid-season function as helpers until the queen is no longer present.
 Significant variation in helping is found in foundresses of different species of Polistes.
 Within a nest, cofoundresses are found to be more than 50% related.
 The degree of relatedness between the cofoundresses may explain the benefit of joining a nest as a subordinate rather than developing a separate nest with a lower chance of success.
 Subordinates contribute labor toward the care of the dominant foundress’s offspring and decrease the foundress' mortality by taking over the more dangerous foraging labors.

 Nest selection

 Foundresses attempt to establish new nests every spring.
 Paper wasps are often expected to select nest sites that were successful in previous seasons.
 When foundresses attempt to establish nests in new sites, there is the possibility that the site is disadvantageous to colony initiation.
 Foundresses who do not succeed in initiating a nesting site alone often, out of necessity, join another colony as a subordinate.
-The foundresses typically join the nests established their sisters.
+The foundresses typically join the nests established by their sisters.
 Foundresses that must join established nests enter as subordinates, but do not differ in size than successful foundresses.